daos-stack/daos/doc/admin/performance_tuning.md

 In DAOS mode, daos\_perf can be used as an MPI application like IOR.
 Parameters are the same, except that `-T daos` can be used to select the daos mode.
-This option can be ommitted too since this is the default.
+This option can be omitted too since this is the default.

 ## Client Performance Tuning